naman14310/Interview_Prep/Coding Notes/sliding window.md

 #### 3. Longest Repeating Character Replacement (Tricky)
 You are given a string s and an integer k.
 You can choose any character of the string and change it to any other uppercase English character.
 You can perform this operation at most k times.

+Input: s = "ABAB", k = 2

+Output: 4

+Hint: Given this, we can apply the at most k changes constraint and maintain a sliding window such that

+`(length of substring - number of times of the maximum occurring character in the substring) <= k`

 ```cpp
 int characterReplacement(string s, int k) {
     vector<int> freq (26, 0);